f32c/f32c/rtl/proj/altera/reverseu16/vnc2firmware/README.md

 Only upper USB port on reverse-u16 board works.
 Use USB male-to-male A-A cable to the PC.
+Unplug JTAG cable if USB port erratically appears and disappears.
+If PC USB port can't provide enough power, plug also external stable +5V/1A source.
 Onboard RED LED near USB connector will blink during serial traffic.